jribbink/magic-link-hc-sample/README.md

-This is a scaffold for an FCL NextJS Dapp on the Flow Blockchain.
+# Magic Link HC Example

+This is an example of a minimal hybrid custody app using Magic Link for the Flow Blockchain.
+It follows the [NFT standard](https://github.com/onflow/flow-nft) for a very minimal NFT contract which allows anyone to mint an NFT.

 ## Features Provided